 The web 2.0 user interface

 Interactivity has now become a buzzword.
 Buyers want to know about products and services from other buyers.
 Traditional advertisements are seen as marketing ploys by business ventures.
 It is therefore important to provide a platform for feedback and reviews by buyers and customers.
-“Hot selling products” and “Just sold products” are important part of selling strategy.
-This real time information has potential to draw attention of prospective customers.
+“Hot selling products” and “Just sold products” are an important part of the selling strategy.
+This real-time information has the potential to draw the attention of prospective customers.

 Drawing customer attention

 An effective user interface is one where visitors are compelled to see what the webmaster wants them to.
 Amazon website is a good example of how this works.
 When you search for a book on Amazon, you are not only provided with a result but also with alternatives.

 For example, you would get information on what others have actually purchased after viewing the search result.
 You would also be told about availability of similar books or books with related content.
 User interfaces such as these can increase sales of other products and improve overall profitability.

 The user interface of Google search is worth a look.
 In this case there is fulfillment when a visitor makes a search – as good as a sale.
 The sparse and simple look is simply awesome.
 The emphasis is on search and nothing else.
 Google could have done many things with this user interface.
 It could have tried to sell its other products from the search page.
 But they intentionally avoided this temptation.
 Microsoft Bing unfortunately seems to forget this fact.